ProvableHQ/welcome/documentation/leo/03_language.md

 ### Tuple

 Leo supports tuples.
-Tuples are declared as `(type1, type2, ...)` and can be nested.
-Tuples cannot be empty nor modified.
+Tuple types are declared as `(type1, type2, ...)` and can be nested.
+Tuples cannot be empty or modified.

 Tuples only support constant access with a dot `.` and a constant integer.